-Labs (10) 40% Participation 10% Museum Reflection 15% Quizzes (4) 20% Central Park Project 15%
+Labs (8) 40% Participation 15% Reflection 5% Quizzes (4) 20% Projects 10%

 Submit your labs and other assigned work on time.
 There will be a 20% grade deduction for each day that your labs or assignments are late.

 Do NOT miss a quiz.
 Make-up quizzes will NOT be given except under the most extraordinary circumstances such as documented illness, documented death in the family, documented alien abduction, etc. Make up quizzes will be given at a mutually convenient time and while they will cover the same information as the original exam, the questions and/or practical materials will be different.

 Participation is a smaller but still significant part of your final course grade.
 Your participation will be evaluated by your involvement in lab activities, attention in class, and questions you may ask during a lecture or lab activity.
+Part of the participation will include visiting (and documenting this visit) the AMNH on your own time - as our class meets in the evening.